Black Dog (Osage chief)

 He took his band on hunts as far away as Santa Fe, then part of Mexico, possibly earning the designation Manka-Chonka in battles with the Comanche.
 He is credited with engineering a trail known as the Black Dog Trail east of present Baxter Springs, Kansas to the Great Salt Plains in present Alfalfa County, Oklahoma.

 On a visit to Fort Gibson in 1834, George Catlin painted Black Dog's picture, giving his name as "Tchong-tas-sab-bee, Black Dog, Second Chief".

 Black Dog is known to have had at least one son, also called Black Dog (1827–1910), who became an Osage chief in 1870.

 Early life

-Black Dog I was born around 1780 near the Mississippi River and the site of the present-day city of St. Louis, Missouri.
+Black Dog was born around 1780 near the Mississippi River and the site of the present-day city of St. Louis, Missouri.
 His birth name was Zhin-gawa-ca (or Shinka-Wah-Sa), meant Dark Eagle or Sacred Little One.
 About 1802 his people migrated and settled in the northeastern part of the present state of Oklahoma.
 His band set up a village they named Pasuga (Big Cedar), located on an ancient earthwork mound built by an earlier indigenous culture.
 After fighting well as a young warrior against the raiding Comanche in that region, Zhin-gawa-ca was given a new name, Manka-Chonka, meaning Black Dog.
 It was customary for the Osage to be given new names to reflect such major passages in life.